Aguil Chut-Deng: Activism

 After the Naivasha agreement was signed in 2005, ending the war, Deng became active in promoting the Sudan People's Liberation Movement (SPLM) and educating the South Sudanese in Australia about the provisions of the agreement.
 She addressed the 2007 General Debate session of the UNHCR Executive Committee.
 As an ACT delegate, she participated in the Security Prosperity working group of the Australia 2020 Summit.
 In recognition of her work, she was nominated to the SPLM National Liberation Council as the representative of the diaspora in Australia and Oceania.
 She also campaigned for diaspora participation in the 2011 South Sudanese independence referendum.
 When political fighting erupted in 2013, she joined with civil society leaders to advocate for peace, and founded South Sudanese Women Advocacy for Peace.
 She participated in the IGAD-led peace process.

 Deng continued to travel between South Sudan and Australia.
 She recognized the symptoms of family breakdown in the refugee communities, and advocated for cooperation among community members in raising children to minimize government intervention orders.

 In an interview with the Special Broadcasting Service released on 30 April 2022, Deng spoke of corruption allegations against former government ministers.

 Death

 On 26 April 2022, Deng left her house in Brisbane for her daily exercise, but did not return home.
 After being reported missing the following day, she was found dead in a wooded area by the Queensland Police Service on 30 April 2022.
 As of 3 May 2022, the coroner's report has not yet been released.

 President Salva Kiir Mayardit published a message of condolence to her husband, SPLA General Biar Madiing Biar Yaak, and her surviving four children.
 The Lost Boys and Girls Memorial Foundation began a GoFundMe campaign with Deng's family to bury her in South Sudan.
 A funeral was held in Australia on 28 May.
 She then received a state funeral upon arrival in South Sudan in June 2022, where she was buried in Heroes' Cemetery.
+According to an interview with her family by the Brisbane Times, Deng took her own life.